Eastern Himalayas

 Protecting Northeast India’s Forests

-Old-growth forests extend from Bhutan into northeast India, where a growing population and infrastructure projects threaten some of the largest and last intact forests in Asia.
-WWF applies its experiences from community-based conservation in the Terai Arc and Bhutan to protect the forests of Assam and Arunachal Pradesh, restore critical elephant habitats, and reduce incidents of human-elephant conflict.
+Old-growth forests extend from Bhutan into northeast India, where a growing population and infrastructure projects are increasingly impacting the connectivity and quality of some of the largest forests of the Eastern Himalayas.
+Drawing from its community based conservation experience and knowledge in the Terai Arc and Bhutan, WWF works to protect the forests of Assam and Arunachal Pradesh, restore vital elephant habitats, and reduce human-elephant conflict.

 “Our work in the Himalayas ensures the well-being of people and species through the conservation of entire ecosystem processes.”